 Four studies have implemented mindfulness interventions.
-One study employed an MNDtailored Mindfulness-Based Stress Reduction treatment, including meditative training to focus on the present moment.
-It demonstrated psychological wellbeing improvements, including relaxation skills, emotional self-regulation and acceptance.223 A similar intervention also using meditation as a core component did not demonstrate any psychological wellbeing benefits on quantitative measures.
-However, qualitative data indicated that carers valued hearing from others in similar situations, having time explicitly allocated for them rather than focusing on the plwMND, and having professional input.224 Another study evaluated the effectiveness of a website-based, non-meditative (Langerian) mindfulness intervention.
-Carers reported decreased burden, depression, and anxiety, with increases in energy and emotional wellbeing.225 Finally, a randomised controlled trial evaluated a blended psychosocial support program based on Acceptance and Commitment Therapy (ACT).
-A mindfulness component was included.
+One study employed an MNDtailored Mindfulness-Based Stress Reduction treatment, including meditative training to bring focus to the present moment.
+It demonstrated improvements in psychological wellbeing, including relaxation skills, emotional self-regulation, and acceptance.180 A similar intervention also using meditation as a core component did not demonstrate any psychological wellbeing benefits on quantitative measures.
+However, qualitative data indicated that carers valued hearing from others in similar situations, having time explicitly allocated for them rather than focusing on the plwMND, and having professional input.221 Another study evaluated the effectiveness of a website-based, non-meditative (Langerian) mindfulness intervention.
+Carers reported decreased burden, depression, and anxiety, with increases in energy and emotional wellbeing.222 Finally, a randomised controlled trial evaluated a blended psychosocial support program based on Acceptance and Commitment Therapy (ACT), including a mindfulness component.
 However, qualitative data indicated that MND carers did not find this part of the intervention helpful.
 Overall, the blended psychosocial support program demonstrated improvements in controlling thoughts about caregiving, but there were no differences in other psychological outcome measures.
 Qualitative data also indicated higher perceived control over caring, acceptance of thoughts and feelings, more attention to their personal relationships, felt acknowledged and empowered to make choices regarding their needs.
-226,227
+223, 224

 A CBT intervention based on the stress-coping model was halted prematurely due to recruiting problems.
-Preliminary data demonstrated significant improvements in carer quality of life and reductions in burden.183
+Preliminary data demonstrated significant improvements in carer quality of life and reductions in burden.182

-Chaplains delivered a carer intervention based on self-disclosure and human development to improve wellbeing by exploring role-related meaning.
-No effect was found on quantitative psychological wellbeing measures, although qualitative data revealed benefits associated with role reflection and the opportunity to process emotions.228
+Chaplains delivered a carer intervention based on self-disclosure and human development to improve wellbeing via an exploration of role-related meaning.
+No effect was found on a range of quantitative psychological wellbeing measures, although quantitative data revealed benefits associated with role reflection and the opportunity to process emotions.225

 A mutual support group intervention for family carers found that the experience of caring was profoundly different depending on whether the carer was a son/daughter or a partner of a plwMND.
 More psychological wellbeing benefits and harmony were evident in the children of the plwMND group.
-Overall, social comparison with and support from peers assisted carers in coping more effectively, better equipping them for their caring role, and reducing isolation.
-Connecting with these networks facilitated the activation of personal and social resources for wellbeing.229
+Overall, social comparison with and support from peers assisted participants in coping more effectively, better equipping them for their caring role and reducing isolation.
+Connecting with these networks facilitated the activation of personal and social resources for wellbeing.226

-A case-management-based randomised controlled trial for carers demonstrated no effect on psychological wellbeing variables (burden, quality of life).230
+A case-management-based intervention for carers was evaluated in a randomised controlled trial.
+No effect was found on psychological wellbeing (burden, quality of life).227

-Youth carers of plwMND tend to be isolated and receive minimal MND-specific care training.231 A one-day training intervention for youth carers of plwMND was based on the tenets of the individual and family self-management theory and focussed on improving the self-efficacy of these children in their caring role.
-This study underscored the importance of providing training that targets specific MND care needs, as it demonstrated a significant increase in confidence with several care tasks (communication systems, use of respiratory equipment, using a power chair), translating to the eudaimonic psychological wellbeing aspect of environmental mastery.232
+Youth carers of plwMND tend to be isolated and receive minimal MND-specific care training.228 A one-day training intervention for youth carers of plwMND was based on the tenets of the individual and family self-management theory and focussed on improving the self-efficacy of these children in their caring role.
+This study underscored the importance of providing training that targets specific MND care needs, as it demonstrated a significant increase in confidence with several care tasks (communication systems, use of respiratory equipment, using a power chair), translating to the eudaimonic psychological wellbeing aspect of environmental mastery.229